Retro-Devils/Mugen-Pi-4/README.md

 *How did we do this?

 This is community made and maintained .
-Hopefully soon RetroPie/Raspberry Pi will use it soon.
+Hopefully soon RetroPie/Raspberry Pi will use wine/box86.
 George McMullen has a pull request in Retropie github.